kubeshop/botkube-docs/content/_index.md

   </div>
   <div>
   <p style="font-size:16px;font-weight:400;" class="fitscreenmargin">
-  BotKube can be integrated with multiple messaging platforms like - Slack, Mattermost to help you monitor your Kubernetes cluster(s), debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
+  BotKube can be integrated with multiple messaging platforms like - Slack, Mattermost, Microsoft Teams to help you monitor your Kubernetes cluster(s), debug critical deployments and gives recommendations for standard practices by running checks on the Kubernetes resources.
   </p>
   </div>